josxha/flutter-maplibre/docs/docs/getting-started/use-widget.md

 ![First map](/img/first_map.jpg)

 If the map style isn't specified, the default MapLibre style is used.
-Use the style of a tile provider or create and use your own map style.
+Read the [Styles](../styles) chapter to learn how to use other styles.